Tone Thiis Schjetne: Personal life

 Schjetne was born in Oslo, Norway to architect Helge Thiis (1897–1972) and painter Greta Swenborg Thiis (1896–1982).
 Her grandfather was museum director Jens Thiis (1870–1942).
 Her aunt Ragna Thiis Stang (1909–1978) was a historian.
 Her elder sister Aina is a ceramist, who was married to sculptor Kristofer Leirdal from 1947.
 Schjetne was married to physician Per Gunnar Schjetne; they settled in Sandnessjøen and had three children.

 Career

 Schjetne was a student of Kristofer Leirdal at the Trondheim Academy of Fine Art from 1946 to 1947.
 She trained under Per Palle Storm at the Norwegian National Academy of Fine Arts in 1947-49 and with Einar Utzon-Frank at the Royal Danish Academy of Fine Arts in Copenhagen.

 She debuted at the Autumn Exhibition (Høstutstillingen) in Oslo in 1950.
 For many years she was sculptor at Nidaros Cathedral in Trondheim.
 She is represented in the National Gallery of Norway and other galleries.
 She contributed a sculpture of Saint Peter the apostle at Vadsø Church in Finnmark.
-Her public works include Høylandsfrisen (1975) at the Sandnes City Hall, the bronze bust honoring the poet and novelist Tarjei Vesaas (1986) in Åmot in Vinje, and the sculptures Klovn and To klovner (1992) at Grønlands torg in Oslo.
+Her public works include Høylandsfrisen (1975) at the municipal hall for Sandnes Municipality, the bronze bust honoring the poet and novelist Tarjei Vesaas (1986) in Åmot in Vinje Municipality, and the sculptures Klovn and To klovner (1992) at Grønlands torg in Oslo.